lockard-LLC/lockard-LLC/README.md

 - **Lockard Internal Portal (next-gen)**: prior `admin/portal/{server,employee,admin}` workspaces were removed on 2025-11-12; the next iteration will be re-scaffolded once the new UX brief lands.
 - **dvoGPT R&D**: prototyping area under `apps/` (documented in `apps/README.md` as projects spin up).

-All apps share themes, packages, and Codex memory so UI updates reflect policy, and documentation stays in lockstep with tooling.
+All apps share themes, packages, and AI agent memory so UI updates reflect policy, and documentation stays in lockstep with tooling.

 ---